ksyselena1/ISST-database/documents/design-journey.md

 # Reflection (Final Submission)
 > Take this time to reflect on what you learned during this assignment.
 How have you improved since Project 1?
 What things did you have trouble with?

+Since Project 1, I learned more about database and how databases can be used and manipulated in a website to show information/catalog to users.
+I found it interesting how databse along with dynamic web server can allow users to search or insert into the database.
+I had trouble with debugging and trying to ensure that the searching through the database resulted in the intended outcome.
+It was also difficult to debug the insert form as many times a proper information failed to be inserted or wrong information wrongly was inserted into the database.
+I tried to debug by going through the code, the error messages, and also went back to my notes to compare some lines of code.
+Overall, I am very satisfied with what I've learned and improved.
+Not only have my general coding experiences expanded, but I also learned more about how database can play into a usable website.